threefoldfoundation/info_threefold/src/token/how_to_buy/tft_buy_tfconnect.md

 # BUY TFT in ThreeFold Wallet

-As from this release,TFT can be directly bought using Bitcoin.
+As from this release, ThreeFold Tokens can be directly bought using Bitcoin (BTC).

 ## Steps